ellakoa/postcard-poem/content/posts/the-loveliest-prize.md

 ---
 title: The Loveliest Prize
-description: Getting up to see the sunrise takes a commitment at any time of the year, but it is made easier during autumn and the winter months by the later sunrises, the payoff is the much colder mornings.
-Yet it is these cold clear mornings that afford some of the most vibrant colours, rewarding those who have stumbled out of bed early enough to catch it.
+description: Getting up to see the sunrise takes a commitment at any time of the year, but it is made easier during autumn and the winter months by the sun rising that bit later, the payoff is the much colder mornings.
+Yet it is these cold clear mornings that afford some of the most vibrant colours, rewarding those who have stumbled out of bed early enough 'The Loveliest Prize'
 collection: Beyond The Pebbles
 aspect: landscape
 image: /img/sunrise-kingsdown-sailing-boat-three-134849.jpg
 metaImage: /img/beyond-pebbles-face-kingsdown.jpg
-alt: Sunrise over Kingsdown bay, rich colours reflect in wet sand, sailing boat on the horizon, passing the sun.
+alt: Sunrise over Kingsdown bay, rich colours reflect in wet sand, sailing boat on the horizon, sailing towards the sun.
 poem: |+